SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 This version of ``Residence`` also provides a method called ``printNumberOfRooms``, which simply prints the number of rooms in the residence.
-This method does not specify a return type, and so it has an implicit return type of ``Void``.

 Finally, ``Residence`` defines an optional property called ``address``, with a type of ``Address?``.